Jackywu1/Cluttr/README.md

 ## Introduction

-The Cluttr API provides an integration of popular media platforms tailored specific to each user.
-The API allows developers to seamlessly integrate
+The Cluttr API provides a collection of popular media platforms tailored specific to each user.
 The API gives developers the ability to seamlessly integrate their existing projects with popular APIs to access their data.

 ## What does this API provide